 Reprinted from the blog Living Mexico.
-Click here to see the original post.
+(The original post no longer exists.)

 LEGALIZING A NON-MEXICAN VEHICLE IN MEXICO

 So you’re here and you’ve decided to stay.
 One can only assume that by this point, you’re a permanent resident and do not want to part with your non-Mexican vehicle.
 If you drove your Canada or US vehicle across the border as a temporary import during the duration of your temporary resident years, you will have two choices when your status changes to permanent.